Train prices can make your eyes water but these tips will save you a few quid (at the very least).

 ---|---|---|---|---|

-Websites are now setup and ready to split car trips, you pay the driver a fixed rate and they get part of their fuel paid by you.
+Websites like BlaBlaCar are ready to split car trips, you pay the driver a fixed rate and they get part of their fuel paid by you.
 Everyone’s a winner.

 Travel often?
 Season ticket time